sergiocollado/potpourri/notes_on_other_topics/Notes_on_Electrostatics.md

 <br>

 ## **Electric Charge:**
-The electric charge, represented by its symbol **Q**,  is a fundamental magnitude, as for example the longidude (SI unit: Meter), or the force (SI unit: Newton).
-Its a fundamental magnitude, as it cannot be deduced from the others: Mass(M), Lenght(L), and time(T) ...
+The electric charge, represented by its symbol **Q**, it is a fundamental magnitude, as for example the longidude (SI unit: Meter), or the force (SI unit: Newton).
+Its a fundamental magnitude because it cannot be deduced from the others: Mass(M), Lenght(L), and time(T) ...

-The electric charge cuantifies the defect of electrons (by convention this is known as *Positive charge*), or the excess of electrons (by convection this is known as *negative charge*) in a body, and its unit in SI is the *Coulomb*.
+The electric charge cuantifies the **defect** of electrons (by convention this is known as *Positive charge*), or the **excess** of electrons (by convection this is known as *negative charge*) in a body, and its unit in international system of units is the _**Coulomb**_.

-The Coulomb (C) is the amount of electrical charge that have 6.241x10<sup>18</sup> electrons.
+The Coulomb (C) is defined as the amount of electrical charge that have 6.241x10<sup>18</sup> electrons.

-The number of Coulobs per second (C/s) = Ampere (A), which is the unit of the electric current, so current is the amount of electric charge that goes through a body per unit time.
+The number of Coulombs per second (C/s) is known as the **Ampere** (A), which is the unit of the electric current.
+The electric current is the amount of electric charges that goes through a body per unit time - this is same as say: the flow of electric charges.

 ## **Electricity**:
 Electricity is an energy asociated with the phenomenon of the flow and accumulation of electrons (negative charged particles)